 The site is really easy to use and the fees are very transparent and pretty fair.
 They’ve really made investing in the stock market (locally and internationally) accessible to us ordinary folk who don’t have million dollar investments and personal brokers.
 See why investment fees matter.

 As I’ve just started investing with EasyEquities I figured that it’s a good idea to share my actual investment figures.
 This obviously opens me up to much scrutiny and judgement but at the same time the conversations in the comments below and via social media will hopefully be positive and insightful.
 I’m sure I’ll do things that others disagree with and in the short period of investing I’ve already decided on a better investment strategy.

 My goal with this is to create a space for communication and enable us all to learn from each other.

 I’ll probably only invest between R500 – R1000 per month and depending on the feedback I receive from this post, I may create a monthly post sharing my actual investment choices and figures.
 So if you would be interested in a monthly post let me know!

 A few important things to note are:

-- these are my actual investments, not just made up numbers
+- this is my actual investment with EasyEquities, not just made up numbers

 - share prices change by the minute so if one investment is good for me this week it may not mean it will still be good next week